-1 Introduction
+1. Introduction

 Since its official beginnings at the Dartmouth conference in 1956, the cognitive approach has become the dominant paradigm in the social sciences.
-Historically the approach has fashioned many heated debates: early attention vs. late attention, working memory vs. short term memory, serial vs. parallel processing, analogical vs. propositional representations, symbolic vs. sub-symbolic processing, modular vs. interactive architectures.
-Unfortunately, many of these debates have turned out to be undecidable, contributed little to our understanding of the mind, and have had little impact on society at large.
+Historically, the approach has fashioned many heated debates: early attention vs. late attention, working memory vs. short term memory, serial vs. parallel processing, analogical vs. propositional representations, symbolic vs. sub-symbolic processing, modular vs. interactive architectures.
+Unfortunately, many of these debates have turned out to be undecidable, contributed little to our understanding of human nature, and have had little impact on society at large (see Fig. 15).

 Modern approaches and methods are needed that avoid scholastic debates.
-One approach which we have found particularly useful was originally proposed by Marr (1982).
-The approach focuses on understanding the nature of the problems faced by the brain and finding possible solutions to these problems (Edleman and Vaina, 2001).
+One approach which we have found particularly useful was originally proposed by Marr [29].
+The approach focuses on understanding the nature of the problems faced by the brain and finding possible solutions to these problems [6].
 When pursuing this endeavor we have found that probability theory, in particular the use of probabilistic generative models, was a fruitful analytical tool.
-The third author of this paper referred to this methodological stance as probabilistic functionalism (Movellan and Nelson, 2001).
+The third author of this paper referred to this methodological stance as probabilistic functionalism [30].
 One characteristic of probabilistic functionalism is the focus on solving specific problems under general conditions rather than solving abstract problems under restricted laboratory conditions.
 To focus simultaneously on the specificity of the problem and the generality of the solution is critical, otherwise one can easily get caught in frustrating theoretical debates or by trick solutions that inform us little about the brain.
 The current paper can be seen as an application of the methods of probabilistic functionalism to help understand the problem of eye and eye-blink detection.
 We do so by formulating an analytical model of the problem at hand, studying how optimal inference would proceed under such a model, and evaluating the performance of the optimal inference algorithm in natural conditions.

 The study of face perception has been revitalized thanks to recent progress in cognitive neuroscience.
 The advent of modern neuro-imaging is revolutionizing the study of the mind and presenting a picture of the human brain far different from a general purpose computing machine.
 Single neuron recording and imaging studies are showing specific neural systems that play a crucial role in the perception of faces, facial features, and facial expressions.
-These include the fusiform face area, superior temporal sulcus, orbital frontal cortex, frontal operculum, right somatosensory cortex, and the amygdala (Kawashima et al., 1999; George et al., 2001).
+These include the fusiform face area, superior temporal sulcus, orbital frontal cortex, frontal operculum, right somatosensory cortex, and the amygdala [25,16].

-Face perception has been a traditional area of research in developmental psychology, a discipline that studies how the human mind develops from infancy
+Face perception has been a traditional area of research in developmental psychology, a discipline that studies how the human mind develops from infancy to adulthood.

-Code Descriptor Muscles Involved Example AU5 Upper Lid Raiser Levator Palpebrae Superioris 0 AU6 Cheek Raiser Orbicularis Oculi, Pars Orbitalis 36 AU7 Lid Tightener Orbicularis Oculi, Pars Palebralis AU41 Lid Droop Relaxation of Levator Palpebrae Superioris 96 AU42 Slit Orbicularis Oculi 36 AU43 Eyes Closed Relaxation of Levator Palpebrae Superioris; Orbicularis Oculi, pars Palpebralis 00 AU44 Squint Orbicularis Oculi, pars Palpebralis 36 AU45 Blink Relaxation of Levator Palpebrae Superioris; Orbicularis Oculi, pars Palpebralis 9= AU46 Wink Relaxation of Levator Palpebrae Superioris; Orbicularis Oculi, pars Palpebralis () = AU61 Eyes Turn Left Lateral and Medial Rectus 8 31 AU62 Eyes Turn right Lateral and Medial Rectus 6 9 AU63 Eyes Up Superior Rectus 6 9 AU64 Eyes Down Inferious Rectus 33 AU65 Walleye Lateral Rectus 5 7 AU66 Crosseye Medial Rectus 6 to adulthood.
 Face processing in general and eye detection in particular is deemed so important in this field that some of its most influential researchers have postulated the need for innate eye detection and gaze processing modules.
-These ideas are still controversial but recent experiments have shown that from birth human infants are exceptionally sensitive to the eye and to mutual gaze engagement (Farroni et al., in press; Johnson, 2001).
-These systems may help tune the newborn infant towards interaction with their caregivers (Baron-Cohen, 1995).
+These ideas are still controversial but recent experiments have shown that from birth human infants are exceptionally sensitive to the eye and to mutual gaze engagement [10,23].
+These systems may help tune the newborn infant towards interaction with their caregivers [1].